jaspector

 Card payments carry 2.95% convenience fee per city pay-my-bill page; not specified whether same fee applies to permit payments

-How to Schedule
+How to schedule

-Typical inspection sequence: Certificate of occupancy not issued until all required electrical, gas, mechanical, plumbing, and fire protection systems inspected for compliance
+Typical sequence: Certificate of occupancy not issued until all required electrical, gas, mechanical, plumbing, and fire protection systems inspected for compliance

-Do I need a building permit in Springfield, GA?
+01 Do I need a building permit in Springfield, GA?

 Permits required for all new construction, renovations, and utility upgrades.
 Permit needed when building structure over 200 square feet, covering or altering over 200 square feet of existing structure, or extending electricity, plumbing, or other utilities.

-How much does a building permit cost in Springfield, GA?
+02 How much does a building permit cost in Springfield, GA?

+Building permit fees in Springfield, GA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Springfield charges fees under adopted city fee schedule in effect when application is received.
 Formulas not restated on reviewed permit pages..

-How do I apply for a building permit in Springfield, GA?
+03 How do I apply for a building permit in Springfield, GA?

-1. Download Building Permit Application from city permit page or form directory, or pick it up at City Hall 2.
+To apply for a building permit in Springfield, GA, follow these steps: 1.
+Download Building Permit Application from city permit page or form directory, or pick it up at City Hall 2.
 Prepare required submittal package: site plan, floor plan, footer/foundation plan, wall section, floor framing plan, roof plan, roof framing plan, and front/rear/side elevations 3.
 Submit one digital plan set for preliminary review.
 City will request hard copies if needed.
 4. Include required outside approvals: public health for food service uses; Corps of Engineers approval if wetlands affected 5.
 For commercial projects, use Georgia licensed general contractor 6.
 Await city review.
 Springfield processes applications in order received; may take up to two weeks, with some projects requiring longer review 7.
 Pay fees under adopted city fee schedule and receive permit issuance before starting footing, foundation, or other construction work

-How long does it take to get a building permit in Springfield, GA?
+04 How long does it take to get a building permit in Springfield, GA?

-How do I schedule a building inspection in Springfield, GA?
+05 How do I schedule a building inspection in Springfield, GA?

-Other cities in Effingham County
+Other jurisdictions in Effingham County.

-View all Effingham County jurisdictions →
+All Effingham County jurisdictions →